ilvhrbdy/murmur/README.md

 > I am not talking to you.          // state 1, option 2, will lead to 'End'

-> End                               // state 4, containing only option, defined by two newlines
+> End                               // state 4, containing only option, defined by two empty lines
 ```

 phrases support newlines: this is one phrase and one option, newline will be included, but the indentation is not: